vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 Shipping details stored on the server with `save` method will be always possible to load with `load` method.

 ## Shipping providers
+Shipping provider is an aggregator that provides us one or more shipping methods.

-We delegate whole logic of selecting shipping method to the dedicated component called **VsfShippingProvider.vue**.
-Each shipping extension shares one.
-All we have to do is import and put it in a proper place.
+To give you the best developer experience, we delegate whole logic of selecting shipping method to the dedicated component called **VsfShippingProvider.vue**.
+It takes care of:
+- Loading and showing available shipping methods
+- Loading currently picked shipping method
+- Picking and configuring shipping method

+All we have to do is import and put it in `pages/Shipping.vue` as a [second part of the Shipping step](https://github.com/vuestorefront/vue-storefront/blob/next/packages/commercetools/theme/pages/Checkout/Shipping.vue#L197):
 ```vue
 <VsfShippingProvider
   @submit="$router.push('/checkout/billing')"